opensim-org/opensim-core/README.md

    changing the `CMAKE_INSTALL_PREFIX` variable.
 We'll assume you set it to `C:/opensim-core`.
 If you choose a different installation location, make sure to use *yours* where we use `C:/opensim-core` below.
-6. Tell CMake where you installed Simbody by setting the `SimTK_INSTALL_DIR` variable to where you installed Simbody (e.g., `C:/Simbody`).
+6. Tell CMake where you installed Simbody by setting the `SIMBODY_HOME` variable to where you installed Simbody (e.g., `C:/Simbody`).
 7. Set the remaining configuration options.
     * `BUILD_EXAMPLES` to compile C++ API examples.